SuperOfficeDocs/superoffice-docs/docs/en/diary/learn/follow-up-assign.md

 An assigned follow-up is one you have delegated to someone else.

-Examples: Your colleague is on vacation, but needs to phone a client when they get back.
+Examples: Your colleague is on vacation, but needs to call a client when they get back.
 You arranged a meeting with a client, but you need to delegate it to someone else.

 **Options:**